Lion tamarin

-The four species of lion tamarins or maned marmosets make up the genus Leontopithecus.
+The four species of lion tamarins or maned marmosets make up the genus Leontopithecus, from Ancient Greek λέων (léōn), meaning "lion", and πίθηκος (píthēkos), meaning "monkey".
 They are small New World monkeys named for the mane surrounding their face, similar to the mane of a lion.

 Description

 Living in the eastern rainforests of Brazil, like all other callitrichids they are arboreal.
 Lion tamarins weigh up to 900 g and are about 30 cm long, with tails about 45 cm long.
 They jump through trees using their fingers to hold on to branches; they use their claws to dig under the bark to search for insects to eat.
 They also eat some snakes, small lizards, and small fruits.
 All are endangered or critically endangered, in part because their habitat has been severely disrupted by human development and climate change.

 Lion tamarins tend to live in family groups, with both parents sharing different tasks of rearing the yearly twins born to them.
 The mother nurses her young every two to three hours, and the father carries the babies on his back.

 Diurnal tree-dwellers, they sleep in tree cavities at night.
 They also seek shelter during the hottest part of the day.